aaron-grau/curic/react/projects/pokedex/README.md

 1. Add a failure callback to the `createPokemon` function.
 2. Add a `pokemonError` action
-3. Update the middleware and reducer
+3. Update the middleware and reducer to use this new action type
-4. Add a `mapStateToProps` function that connects in the `PokemonFormContainer`
+4. Add a `mapStateToProps` function that connects to the `PokemonFormContainer`
 5. Add an errors function to the `pokemonForm` that returns an unordered list of error messages.

 ## Bonus